btcpar/genequery-office/README.md

 ----------------------------------------------------------------------------------
 C/ INSTALLING GeneQuery

-Download the installer and launch it to have all requirements and GeneQuery Office installed in your computer.
+Install all software requirements and compy the srs.R and AS_Basic.py files within the folder C:\PG (If PG folder does not exist, create it)

+GeneQuery Office Advanced version (for all types of Microarrays, RealTime qPCR and NGS) can be ordered at "btcpar@gmail.com".
+Free easy to use installer will be provided.

 ----------------------------------------------------------------------------------